Free Account Planning & Management Template [2024]

 Starting with a Basic Template

 As a B2B marketer, you can kick off your account planning journey by leveraging the template presented in this article.
-The other important thing to keep in mind is that you don’t have to follow this template strictly; feel free to make it your own.
+The other important thing to keep in mind during the sales account planning process is that you don't have to follow this template strictly; feel free to make it your own.

 Migrating to a CRM for Scalability

-Once your team becomes familiar with the account planning process and the account template still sees widespread adoption, consider integrating it into your CRM.
+Once your team becomes familiar with the account planning process and the account plan template sees widespread adoption, consider integrating it into your CRM.

 Migrating to a CRM not only ensures data consistency and real-time updates but also allows for better scalability and accessibility.
 It's a more advanced step in the evolution of your account planning process, ensuring that as your business grows, your account planning methodology remains efficient.